Andrea Monti Perini

 Monti Perini’s Bramaterra Vineyards

 Despite barely eking out a living with this small parcel of land, Andrea has recently added a new vineyard to his collection.
-It’s located in perhaps the warmest subzone of the Alto Piemonte: Masserano—his family’s hometown, and the location of his minuscule winery and underground cave.
+It’s located in perhaps the warmest subzone of Alto Piemonte: Masserano—his family’s hometown, and the location of his tiny winery and underground cave.
 A medieval village, Masserano was founded around the year 1000 A.D, and between the sixteenth and eighteenth centuries it had links with the papal state.
-It’s still home to the Palazzo Ferrero Fieschi, the former palace of the Ferrero Fieschi family, who created their own mint and currency.
+It’s still home to the Palazzo Ferrero Fieschi, the former palace of the Ferrero Fieschi family, who created their own mint to make currency.
 The wealthy and the church (also wealthy) had a knack for hanging around areas that produced top quality wines, and Masserano and the neighboring Lessona were no exception.

-The general difference between these two communes and vineyards is that Brusnengo is a little cooler while only three kilometers away, and with perhaps a touch more—but only slightly more—sandier soil.
-In the cave that holds Monti Perini’s single large botte, the layers of volcanic sediments are on display and evoke the image of a Rothko-esque layer-cake of deeply colored and damp alternating yellowish, orange volcanic sands, easily scratched away from the wall with bare fingers.
+The general difference between these two communes and vineyards is that Brusnengo is a little cooler, while only three kilometers away, and with perhaps a touch more—but only slightly more—sandier soil.
+In the cave that holds Monti Perini’s single large botte, the residue of volcanic sediments are on display and evoke the image of a Rothko-esque layer-cake of deeply colored and damp alternating yellowish, orange volcanic sands, easily scratched away from the wall with bare fingers.

 Andrea Monti Perini - 2015 Bramaterra